metaeducation/ren-c/extensions/debugger/README.md

 a function is called.
 Instead, they are raw C objects until a user manages to get access to the frame in a value (e.g. by asking for the BINDING OF a function's argument).
-When a frame becomes exposed to userspace, it will "reify" a REBFRM* into an actual FRAME! object that connects as a "view" on the underlying memory.
+When a frame becomes exposed to userspace, it will "reify" a Frame(*) into an actual FRAME! object that connects as a "view" on the underlying memory.

 ### EVALUATOR HOOKS